-With this easy recipe you will be making the best thumbprint cookies this holiday season!
+With this easy recipe you will be making the best Swedish thumbprint cookies this holiday season!

 Swedish Christmas Cookies

 Thumbprint cookies originated in Sweden where they are called Hallongrotta, which means raspberry cave.
 Obviously raspberry thumbprint cookies are the most popular.
 There are also Rosenmunnar, those are made with strawberry jam.
-Apricot and lingonberry jam are also common choices.
+Apricot and lingonberry jam are also common choices, but feel free to use your favorite preserves.
 Nuts are even added sometimes.

 These thumbprint cookies are made with a tender shortbread cookie dough, so are made with powdered confectionery sugar rather than granulated sugar.